Adventure & Discovery

 Scholarship Eligibility Requirements

-- Schools with 60% or more of students receiving free or reduced lunch are eligible for a full scholarship
+- Schools in qualifying districts whose percentage of low-income students is 60% or higher are eligible for a full scholarship

 - Full Scholarship includes: free admission for 1 teacher for each classroom attending, free admission for all students, and free admission for 1 adult chaperone for every 5 students